7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 How Red Light Therapy Works

-Red light therapy works through a process called photobiomodulation, a fancy word that refers to light changing the way your cells behave, says Jessica Weiser, MD, a board-certified dermatologist, assistant clinical professor of dermatology at Columbia University, and founder of Weiser Skin MD in New York City.
+Red light therapy works through a process called photobiomodulation, a fancy word that refers to light changing how your cells behave, says Jessica Weiser, MD, a board-certified dermatologist, assistant clinical professor of dermatology at Columbia University, and founder of Weiser Skin MD in New York City.

 When wavelengths of red light (roughly 630 to 680 nanometers) or near-infrared light (about 810 to 850 nanometers) hit your skin, they’re absorbed by the mitochondria—the “power plants” of your cells, says Kopelman.
 That boost helps mitochondria produce more ATP, the molecule your body uses for energy, adds Weiser.